Skip to content

 Note that

-• There is also the option of de-novating it and paying it with post-tax cash, with the view to seek new employment and re-novate the lease as yet another FBT-exempt novated lease with the new employer.
+• There is also the option of de-novating the lease and continuing payments post-tax, with the view to finding new employment that supports novated leasing and re-novating as a new FBT-exempt novated lease.

 Example 2: Insufficiently insured vehicle write-off at 2-year 1-month.